Dataherald/dataherald/README.md

 - Be modular, allowing different implementations of core components to be plugged-in
 - Come batteries included: Have best-in-class implementations for components like text to SQL, evaluation
-- Be easy to set-up and use with major data waarehouses
+- Be easy to set-up and use with major data warehouses
 - Get better with usage
 - Be fast